-I glued a supportive piece of foam to the back of the leather with barge cement in the hopes that it would help keep the front of the shin pads a bit more squared out around my skinny bird legs, and also hopefully make them more comfortable to wear.
+The foam got glued to the back of the leather with barge cement in the hopes that it would help keep the front of the shin pads a bit more squared out around my skinny bird legs, and also to make them more comfortable to wear.
 Seems to be working so far, though I have my worries about whether or not the contact cement will survive repeated flexing throughout a few days of wear.
 Might have to sew the foam into the back of the leather.
 We’ll see!

 For what it’s worth, I have enjoyed working with real materials on this, rather than making the shins out of foam or whatever.
 In light of that, I figured I’d get started on making real holsters for my belt assembly.
 I cut a few basic shapes out of paper, came up with something that looked like it would work, then cut the same shape out of thin craft foam to use as a test pattern.